 The answers below can give you more information about the average cost of car insurance in Texas and how to snag a cheap car insurance policy.

-Another cheap car insurer in Texas is GEICO, which averages $41 per month.
-Other cheap car insurance companies include Allstate.
+Another cheap car insurer in Texas is Allstate, which averages $56 per month.
+Other cheap car insurance companies include Progressive.

 The best auto insurance companies in Texas vary depending on your needs, budget, and unique driver profile.
-Overall, though, the top cheap car insurance companies in Texas are State Farm, GEICO, and Allstate.
+Overall, though, the top cheap car insurance companies in Texas are State Farm, Allstate, and Progressive.

 Texas requires drivers to have at least $30,000 in bodily injury liability per person, $60,000 in bodily injury liability per accident, and $25,000 in property damage liability.
 You also must have personal injury protection (PIP) unless you decline it in writing.
 All other insurance coverages, like collision, comprehensive, and uninsured motorist, are optional (unless your auto lender or leasing company requires it).